 Eat Your Way To Great Hair

 Take a moment to consider your diet too.
 If you’re eating a lot of sugary or fatty foods, try upping the amount of greenery you eat.
 Just like the rest of your body, your hair needs the right materials to work with.
-If a busy schedule makes getting the right nutrients difficult, or advancing age is make regrowth that bit harder, then support your hair (and body) with some dedicated supplements.
+If getting the right nutrients is difficult, or advancing age is make regrowth that bit harder, then support your hair (and body) with some dedicated supplements.

 Brush Away The Buzzcut

 Alternatively, if you’re open to thinking a little outside the box, massage or brush your scalp.
-This may sound strange (and it tends to look a bit peculiar too – we’d recommend not doing this in public), but it’s actually a brilliant means of improving circulation, which has a corresponding effect on hair growth.
+This may sound strange (and it tends to look a bit peculiar too) but it’s actually a brilliant means of improving circulation, which has a corresponding effect on hair growth.

 Get over the first hurdle, and you’re presented with a few different options for styling short hair.
-Not all that many, admittedly, as so little raw material is hardly the most promising canvas to work with.
-But there are nonetheless a variety of different options for styling very short hair, each of which can utterly transform the look of your locks.
+Not all that many, admittedly, but there are a variety of different options for styling very short hair, each of which can utterly transform the look of your locks.

 Colour Me Interested